Sequential Attention-based Sampling for Histopathological Analysis: Appendix

-- In our current setup, a fixed sampling budget per slide (e.g., 10\% or 20\%) is used.
-However, as shown in \Cref{fig:ap_tsvp}, we observe that for certain slides, the classifier becomes confident early in the sampling process, rendering additional samples redundant.
-This suggests that a dynamic budget allocation strategy—guided by the classifier's confidence—could further reduce inference time without compromising performance.
+{\bf Fixed sampling budget} - In our current setup, we employ a fixed sampling budget per slide (e.g., 10\% or 20\%).
+However, as shown in \Cref{fig:ap_tsvp}, we observe that for certain slides, the classifier can become confident in its prediction fairly early in the sampling process, rendering further sampling unnecessary.
+This suggests that a dynamic budget allocation strategy -- guided by the classifier's confidence -- could further reduce inference time without compromising performance.

-{\bf Architecture Overhead and Parameter Scaling} - We compare the total number of model parameters—excluding the ViT-based feature extractor (see \Cref{appendix:hafed})—across different methods.
+{\bf Architecture overhead and parameter scaling} - We compare the total number of model parameters—excluding the ViT-based feature extractor (see \Cref{appendix:hafed})—across different methods.
 DTFD, ACMIL, and HAFED, all of which operate on high-resolution inputs, are relatively lightweight with approximately $82.56\text{K}$, $84.37\text{K}$, and $300\text{K}$ parameters, respectively.
-In contrast, the SASHA pipeline consists of three distinct modules: HAFED, the Target State Updater (TSU), and the Reinforcement Learning (RL) agent, with parameter counts of $330\text{K}$, $1.1\text{M}$, and $296\text{K}$, respectively—summing to approximately $1.7\text{M}$ parameters.
+In contrast, the SASHA pipeline consists of three distinct modules: HAFED, the Target State Updater (TSU), and the Reinforcement Learning (RL) agent, with parameter counts of $300\text{K}$, $1.1\text{M}$, and $296\text{K}$, respectively—summing to approximately $1.7\text{M}$ parameters.
 This represents a $3.5\times$ increase in parameters compared to HAFED and a $21\times$ increase relative to DTFD and ACMIL.

-{\bf Selection of Normal Patches} - WSI usually contains more normal patches compared to tumor patches.
+{\bf Filtering normal patches} - WSIs typically contain far more normal patches, as compared to tumor patches.
 This imbalance becomes particularly problematic when the tumor occupies only a small fraction of the slide.
-In such cases, the RL agent is more likely to encounter and select normal patches—especially in the early steps—leading to inefficient exploration and increased risk of misclassification.
-The sparse distribution of tumor regions makes it difficult for the agent to consistently focus on diagnostically relevant areas within a limited sampling budget.A more efficient strategy would involve the early discarding of low-confidence or redundant regions, allowing the agent to concentrate its computational efforts on a smaller, more informative subset of patches.
+In such cases, the RL agent is more likely to encounter and select normal patches -- especially in the early steps -- leading to inefficient exploration and increased risk of a miss.
+The sparse distribution of tumor regions makes it difficult for the agent to consistently focus on diagnostically relevant areas within a limited sampling budget.
+A more efficient strategy would involve the early filtering of normal, redundant, or uninformative patches, allowing the agent to concentrate its computational efforts on a smaller, more informative subset of patches.
 This could improve both performance and inference efficiency.